EllaMoldez/EllaMoldez/README.md

 ## About Me 👋
 😊 I'm an Information Technology-Programmer Analyst student at NBCC (Moncton Campus).

-🌱 I’m currently learning JavaScript, Angular, React
+🌱 I’m currently learning HTML, CSS, JavaScript, Angular, React

-🌱 I'm an aspiring frontend web developer (late bloomer for my current age).
+👩 I'm an aspiring frontend web developer (late bloomer for my current age).

+📧 You can reach me ellemoldez@gmail.com

 💁 More information in my [LinkedIn](https://www.linkedin.com/in/ellamoldez/)